me-tony/jitsychat/README.md

 - Browsers require user interaction before accessing the camera and microphone.
 Grant permission when prompted.
 - Leaving the page or clicking **Leave call** will cleanly disconnect from the conference and release local media tracks.
 - If the connection to Jitsi is interrupted, the app automatically retries up to three times while keeping your call UI and chat history in place.

+## Do I need a moderator or password?

+The public service at [meet.jit.si](https://meet.jit.si/) lets anyone create and join a new room without authentication.
+As soon as the first person joins, the conference is active and others can connect anonymously with the same room name.
+If you see a prompt stating that a moderator or password is required, it means someone already locked that particular room.
+Pick a different room name to start your own meeting or ask the moderator to admit you.